emmacoye/DJ-JPG/README.md

 ## Project Context

-DJ-JPG was developed as a group class assignment exploring emerging technologies and AI-assisted development workflows.
+DJ-JPG was developed as a group class assignment exploring emerging technologies and AI-assisted development.
 As the primary developer, I used Cursor AI to accelerate implementation, debug edge cases, and explore the strengths and limitations of AI-supported coding in a real-world application.

 ## Getting Started